jenyss/ExcelWorkerReActAgent/README.md

 This Agent enables analysis of Excel files using free-form queries as user input.

 > **Note:** This is an older LangChain-based implementation.
-I recommend re-creating it using LangGraph or checking out this [Google ADK implementation](https://github.com/jenyss/google-adk-voice-to-visualization-agent).
+I recommend re-creating it using LangGraph react agent or checking out this [Google ADK implementation](https://github.com/jenyss/google-adk-voice-to-visualization-agent).

 If you have any questions or would like to collaborate, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jenya-stoeva-60477249/).
 You're more than welcome!